thehelpfultipper/pinkpanda_pdf/pdf_reader/README.md

 ## Live Demo

-Check out the live demo of the app hosted on GitHub Pages:
+Check out the live demo of the app hosted on GitHub Pages: [PinkPanda PDF](https://thehelpfultipper.github.io/pinkpanda_pdf/)

 ## Tutorial

-Read how to build this app on our tutorial blog post:
+Read how to build this app in our tutorial blog post: [How To Build A Wicked Cool App With React + Flask](https://thehelpfultipper.com/how-to-build-app-with-react-flask/)

 ## Features
 - **Custom Drag & Drop File Input:** Say goodbye to mundane file inputs!
-Our application comes equipped with a stylish custom drag & drop file input, providing a seamless and engaging user experience.
+Our application has a stylish custom drag & drop file input, providing a seamless and engaging user experience.

-- **Uploading Animation:** Watch as your PDFs elegantly upload with a delightful animation.
+- **Uploading Animation:** Watch your PDFs elegantly upload with a delightful animation.
 We believe in making the process not only functional but also visually appealing.

 - **PDF Parsing and Reading:** PinkPanda PDF takes PDF handling seriously.
-With advanced parsing and reading capabilities, you can explore your PDF documents with ease.
+With advanced parsing and reading capabilities, you can easily explore your PDF documents.

 - **Pan & Zoom Action on Search Results:** Dive deep into your search results with the ability to pan and zoom.
 Our application ensures you don't miss any details while navigating through your documents.